 This dish will freeze well, so if you want to you could store in a freezer safe container and freeze for up to 6 months.

-Expert Tip: I usually only add salt to a pot after it has come to a rolling boil.
+I usually only add salt to a pot after it has come to a rolling boil.
 This is so that it comes to boiling faster.
 Salted water has a higher boiling point, so if you're pressed for time add the salt after it has started to boil.

 Wash the potatoes under running water, rubbing the skin to remove any dirt and debris.
 Then peel the potatoes and keep in a bowl with cold water.

-After all the potatoes are peeled, cut into 1-2" cubes and allow to sit in the water for a while, it'll help take away some of the starch.
+After all the potatoes are peeled, cut into 1-2u0022 cubes and allow to sit in the water for a while, it'll help take away some of the starch.
 Although, in this recipe you'll want to have the starchy water, it's what aids in the thickening.

 If you’ve tried this Stewed Potatoes Recipe or any other great recipe on my site, let me know in the comment section below, how it turned out, we love hearing from our readers!